Laborde Earles Injury Lawyers FAQ |

 There are Time Limits on Filing a Lawsuit in Louisiana

 You only have a limited time to file a lawsuit after a truck accident in Lafayette and throughout Louisiana.
 CC Art.
-3492 sets the time limit for beginning personal injury lawsuits at one year from the accident date, although some exceptions exist.
+3492 sets the time limit for beginning personal injury lawsuits at two years from the accident date, although some exceptions exist.

-The same statute gives surviving family members one year from the date their loved one passed away to file a wrongful death suit.
-If you wait longer than one year, you may forfeit your right to sue.
+The same statute gives surviving family members two years from the date their loved one passed away to file a wrongful death suit.
+If you wait longer than two years, you may forfeit your right to sue.

 Call Us Today to Speak with a Team Member About Your Case for Free